Marianist Sisters: Development

 Expansion of the congregation continued.
-By the 1860's, there were fourteen houses of the Daughters of Mary.
+By the 1860s, there were fourteen houses of the Daughters of Mary.
 During these years, the Superior General of the Society of Mary (or Marianist Fathers), successor to Chaminade, continued to be considered as the Ecclesiastical Superior of the Daughters of Mary, in keeping with the Constitutions of their congregation.
 In 1862, the then-Superior General, Father Caillet, determined to seek the formal approval of the Holy See of both branches of the Institute of Mary, as the overall movement was known.
 To prepare for this step, he called upon the Sisters for suggestions on a revision of their Constitutions, to be in keeping with more recent legislation by the Vatican regarding religious congregations, as well as examining issues arising from the lived experience of their foundational documents.
 These proposals would then be judged by a General Chapter of the congregation.

 To Caillet's apparent surprise, a number of revisions were proposed by the Sisters, both major and minor, the most important being regarding the matter of the enclosure they practiced in their convents.
 Tension arose from his refusal to recognize some of these proposed changes.
 The Mother General bypassed his objections by seeking that the presidency of the upcoming Chapter be held by the Bishop of Agen, which was in keeping with their Constitutions.
 Caillet felt his authority as Ecclesiastical Superior of the Daughters challenged and sought the support of that same bishop in his role of Superior of the Sisters.
 While the bishop, through either oversight or neglect, affirmed this, the matter became a point of tension between the two Superiors General.
 This was made more clear in that he chose not to attend the General Chapter, held during September 1866.

 As a result of the Chapter, two noticeable changes were made: 1) the Daughters ended their canonical obedience to the Superior General of the Society of Mary, now being made subject to the local bishop; 2: the vow of enclosure was ended, the practice being encouraged but made part of the vow of obedience.